 - Children learn by playing, observing, copying, and trying new things starting from the moment they are born.
 Your child enjoys and learns through playing with you!
-All your child needs is you. - Give your child opportunities to explore the world around him through play.
-He will enjoy playing with his fingers and toes, your face, and household objects.
-Follow his lead, encouraging play with safe objects that interest him.
-Observe his body language and sounds, and do not force him to play with something when he is not interested. - Give your child challenging but achievable tasks.
-Guide her actions and build on what she can do to make the task slightly more difficult.
+All your child needs is you - Give your child opportunities to explore the world around him or her through play.
+He and she will enjoy playing with his or her fingers and toes, your face, and household objects.
+Follow his or her lead, encouraging play with safe objects that interest him or her.
+Observe his or her body language and sounds and do not force your child to play with something when he or she is not interested. - Give your child challenging but achievable tasks.
+Guide your child's actions and build on what he or she can do to make the task slightly more difficult. - Accidents are more common when children are cared for by someone younger than 12 years old or are left alone.

-- Slowly move colorful objects for your baby to see and reach for.
-Watch his eyes move side to side as he follows the object. - Place your baby on her tummy with a colorful object out in front of her.
-Watch her reach for it and praise her when she picks it up!
-She learns by putting objects in her mouth so make sure the object is clean, not sharp, and not too small that she could swallow it.
+- \ Slowly move colorful objects for your baby to see and reach for.
+Watch his or her eyes move side to side as he or she follows the object - Place your baby on his or her tummy with a colorful object out in front of him or her.
+Watch your child reach for it and praise him or her when he or she picks it up!
+He or she learns by putting objects in his or her mouth so make sure the object is clean, not sharp, and not too small that he or she could swallow it.

-- As you introduce new foods for your baby, he is learning new textures and tastes.
-Encourage him when he tries new foods!
-Having diverse and colorful foods is important. - Give your baby clean, safe household objects to pick up, touch, feel, bang, and explore.
-Examples of simple toys to play with include small containers or a pot with a spoon. - Draw or make simple picture books to develop your baby's curiosity and help her learn new things.
+- \ As you introduce new foods for your baby, he or she is learning new textures and tastes.
+Encourage him or her when he or she tries new foods! - Give your baby clean, safe household objects to pick up, touch, feel, bang, and explore.
+Examples of simple toys to play with include small containers or a pot with a spoon. - Draw or make simple picture books to develop your baby's curiosity and help him or her learn new things

-- During mealtimes, give your baby small finger foods and encourage him to try new, healthy foods.
-He is starting to learn how to pick up things with his fingers and chew.
-He will often make a mess and that is okay!
-He is learning to feed himself and exploring different types of foods! - Play games like "peekaboo" with your baby.
-While she is looking at you, cover your face with hands or fabric.
-Say, "Where is Mommy?"
+- \ During mealtimes, give your baby small finger foods and encourage him or her to try new, healthy foods.
+He or she is starting to learn how to pick up things with his or her fingers and chew.
+He or she will often make a mess and that is okay!
+He or she is learning to feed him or herself and exploring different types of foods! - Play games like "Jack, where are you?" with your baby.
+While he or she is looking at you, cover your face with hands or fabric.
+Say, "Where am 1?"
 Open hands and say, "Boo!
 Here I am!"
-Laugh with her as she sees you!
-She is starting to learn that you do not disappear when she does not see you.
+Laugh with him or her as he or she sees you!
+He or she is starting to learn that you do not disappear when he or she does not see you.

-- Play with your child and encourage him to try harder tasks.
-Encourage him to stack objects, knock them over, and start again.
-Give him more objects to stack.
-Help him if he gets stuck! - Encourage your child's imagination using sock puppets.
+- \ Play with your child and encourage him or her to try harder tasks.
+Encourage him or her to stack objects, knock them over, and start again.
+Give your child more objects to stack.
+Help him or her if he or she gets stuck. - \ Encourage your child's imagination using sock puppets.
 Make up a story using the puppets.

-- Summarize the session by asking the caregiver(s) to demonstrate or explain what they will go home and do with their child.
+- Close by asking the caregiver(s) to demonstrate or explain what they will do with their child following your discussions.
 Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - If appropriate, agree on the next meeting date.